 When these failed to take off too, King released "Raining In My Heart" and "Tell Me Baby" in February.
 They were reviewed (both "good") on March 10, along with Little Richard's "Little Richard's Boogie," the Rainbows' "Mary Lee," Charlie & Ray's "Little Fool," and Sam Taylor's "Blue Suede Shoes."

-On April 9, it was back into the studio, where they recorded "Your Promise To Me" (led by Henry Austin), "Little Girl Of Mine" (led by James Brown), "Dear Mother" (James Brown), and "You May Not Know" (Henry Austin).
+On April 9, it was back into the studio, where they recorded "Your Promise To Me" (led by Henry Alston), "Little Girl Of Mine" (led by James Brown), "Dear Mother" (James Brown), and "You May Not Know" (Henry Alston).
 While they were there, they got to back up Jerry Dorn, a white singer who wanted a black backup group, on "Sentimental Heaven" and "Wishing Well."
 There were also some uncredited backup sessions, for Ruth Brown and Little Willie John, but those songs never became hits.

 Later that month, King released "Your Promise To Me" (a mistitled cover of the Drifters' "Your Promise To Be Mine), backed with "Little Girl Of Mine" (a cover of the Cleftones' hit).
 The disc was reviewed on May 5 (with "Girl" rated "good" and "Promise" ranked "fair").
 Other reviews went to Little Willie John's "Fever," the Squires' "Venus," Boogaloo's "Big Fat Lie," the 5 Chances' "Gloria," the Rockers' "I'll Die In Love With You," and the 4 Jacks' "Walking And Crying."
 The two Jerry Dorn sides were issued in May, but the Hurricanes' name never made it to the label.